jp172/google-hash-code-solutions/README.md

 * (2014) Street View Routing: The pruned bfs yields 1930138, outperforming the on-site scores.
 * (2015) Optimize a data center: The result of 390 is a top 15 place regarding the on-site scores.
 * (2016) Drone delivery: The algorithm gives a score of ~273100, which would have been enough to get into the finals.
 * (2017) Streaming Videos: This solution would have placed you 21st in the qualifications.
-Back then, I got into 50th with AG Global Opt :)
+Back then, I got into 50th with AG Global Opt :) (using a Knapsack for populating every cache server one after another)